Elementary1092/simple-pack-manager/README.md

 ```
 Note: files will be collected only from listed directories.
 This version does not collect files from subdirectories of a directory.
+To include all files in a directory end pattern with "/*".

 Sample package description file: